kamilburda/gimp-export-layers/docs/sections/Customizing-Export.md

 To ignore only specific tags, edit this constraint and add the tags for the `Tags` argument.

 See [Tagging Layers](#tagging-layers) for information about tags.

-**Matching file extension**

-Export only layers having a file extension matching the extension typed in the text entry.

-**Selected in preview**

-Export only layers selected in the preview.
-If you save settings, the selection is saved as well.

 Tagging Layers